Being a Welcoming Congregation

 - Over a decade of support for the Marriage Equality and marriage ceremonies in our sanctuary.

 - Inclusion of members of the GLBT community in our services, committee’s and activities.

 - A Gay/Straight Alliance group for our teens that meets periodically.

 - Invitation to participate in the South Bay’s Annual Jewish Pride Shabbat.

 Two highlights of the year for our GLBTQQ community are the Succot gathering and the Pride Shabbat.
 Our Succah gathering includes a special outreach to family, friends and allies and has been a source of support to families as their young people self-identify.
 It is a wonderful multi-generational event with grandchildren and grandparents, reflecting the age diversity of our GLBT members who range from teenagers to retirees.

-Congregation Shir Hadash founded the South Bay Gay Pride Shabbat which last year was held at Temple Emanu-El for the first time.
+Congregation Shir Hadash founded the South Bay Gay Pride Shabbat.
 The congregation also supports the South Bay GLBT Havurah and has participated in World Aids Day commemorations.
 For more information or questions, contact for general information, or concerning the GSA.